 More information about the MSc Thesis:

 At the end of the second semester of each study cycle, the lecturers of the MSc program submit to the Director lists of thematic areas for MSc theses, which are made public to the students under the responsibility of the Director.
 The thematic areas must be part or a combination of different knowledge areas comprising the curriculum.
 Postgraduate students choose a subject area and a supervisor, where, with his approval, they submit a relevant application to the Secretariat.
-Examples of MSc Thesis topics can be found here.

 The MSc thesis is evaluated based on the master's thesis documentation, the public presentation before the 3-member examination committee made by the student, as well as on the answers to questions put to him/her during the examination.
 The criteria concern the completeness and the originality of the theoretical study, as well as the development and application of AI methods, in the context of a theoretical or practical problem, based on the current and existing knowledge of the scientific community internationally.